 There are much more complicated explanations but that just about makes sense to me. 😉

 You know what?
-I think it really does work!
+I think it really does work on most wash loads.

 Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address here and hitting subscribe.
 You can also follow me on Twitter, BlogLovin or Networked Blogs and I’d love to see you over on my Facebook page and on Instagram.
 You can find out more about me here.